Dawil/SimplePortfolioOptimizer/README.md

 This project produces a command line tool that reads several Symbols from the commandline and using a naive methodology generates an "optimal" portfolio combination and plots a comparison with an index.
+I should mention that it's inspiried by the first assignment of the Computational Investing 1 course offered by Coursera.

 Methodology
 -----------